 For decades, warfarin was the sole OAC available.
-Today, we have new therapies available to us, and new choices to make.
-The
+Today, we have new therapies available to us, and new

-If we look at pharmacokinetic data, we know that warfarin has a long halflife and can take days to wear off.
+If we look at pharmacokinetic data, we know that warfarin has a long half-life and can take days to wear off.
 With warfarin, you have AC therapy in the blood for three or four days, and you will generally still be anticoagulated, even if you miss a dose or two.
 If a dose is missed with a new OAC, drug effects